AtlasAnalyticsLab/Vim4Path/README.md

 ```

 ## Slide-Level Evaluation
 For slide-level classification you can use the following command to get the features for slide at 10x using the pretrained model at 10x.
+You have to change the path in the scripts based on your Camelyon16 dataset location.
 ```python
 python mil_data_creation.py --image_size 224 --arch vim-s --pretrained_weights dino/checkpoints/camelyon16_224_10x/vim-s_224-96/checkpoint.pth --source_level 10 --target_level 10
 ```